 Many foundries choose to release their fonts with a limited time introductory discount.
 Why is this?

 The goal is to drive excitement about your font when it is first released.
 If your font is purchased by many people in the beginning, it will appear on the popular Hot New Fonts page, where it will be more visible to customers.
 It is also important to generate sales when the font family first comes out in order to establish a base of people using the font.
 The more people using the font, the more people will purchase the font in the future - whether to be “on trend” or for document compatibility reasons.

 What is the most effective discount percent?

-Discounts between 50% - 75% are the most effective.
+Today, limited-time discounts between 50% - 60% are the most effective.
 The 2016 Font Purchasing Habits Survey found that the average discount desired by customers was 56%.
 This doesn’t necessarily mean set your discounts at 56% exactly, but instead means that discounts around this amount are resonating with customers.
-Discounts that are too low - 35% or lower - aren’t enticing and don’t drive the volume of sales that make the discounts effective.
+Discounts that are too low - 15% or lower - aren’t enticing and don’t drive the volume of sales that make the discounts effective.
 However, if your discount is too high, the fonts will be too cheap and you’ll end up leaving money on the table.
 The goal is to find the right balance.
-We do not recommend discounting fonts above 85%.
+We do not recommend discounting fonts above 65%.